Go to Homepage

 An exclusive collection of the best Asian hotels, resorts and spas

-For those with the money and the moxie, a no-holds-barred Shanghai shopping guide - from trendy stores and new local designers, to quickie tailors, and pearls.
+For those who escape the well-trodden Bund, some great finds and novelties in this fun Shanghai shopping guide — from trendy local designers, to tailors, hidden shikumen finds, French Concession boutiques, and pearls.

 Visit our Fackbook pagePrintE-mail Page